Graphene Nanoribbons as a Majorana Platform

-\paragraph{Emergence of tunable topological phases.} In Figure~\ref{Fig.:2_modelCalc}(a), we show the band structure of the diatomic chain in the absence of the coupling to the superconductor.
-At charge neutrality, it consists of a pair of $\alpha$-spin bands crossing in the vicinity the $X$-point along with gapped $\beta$-spin bands.
-The model parameters are chosen to obtain an agreement with Figure~\ref{Fig.:1_schematic}(c).
-In Figure~\ref{Fig.:2_modelCalc} (b), we show the Bogoliubov excitation gap of the proximity coupled system as a function of the Fermi level in the diatomic chain, as varied within the band width of the $\alpha$-spin bands.
+\paragraph{Emergence of tunable topological phases.} In Fig.~\ref{Fig.:2_modelCalc}(a), we show the band structure of the ZGNR in transverse in-plane electric field.
+At charge neutrality, it consists of a pair of $\alpha$-spin bands with a small gap in the vicinity of the $X$-point along with large gap $\beta$-spin bands.
+Remarkably similar results are obtained for the ZGNR embedded in hexagonal boron nitride~\cite{Tepliakov2023}, (See Note 3 in \cite{SM}).
+By tuning the chemical potential into the $\alpha$ spin band, we can achieve a half-metallic state.
+In Fig.~\ref{Fig.:2_modelCalc}(c), we show the Bogoliubov excitation gap of the proximity coupled system as a function of the chemical potential in the ZGNR.
 Remarkably, we observe that the system is usually gapped, showing that the spin-singlet Ising superconductor is indeed effective to induce a proximity pairing gap in the half-metal even when the two systems are coupled by a simple elastic tunneling process, without invoking any spin-flip or interfacial Rashba effects.
-The spectrum of $16$ Bogoliubov excitations closest to zero energy in a representative finite system of $250$ unit cells is given in Figure~\ref{Fig.:2_modelCalc}(c), For the most part when $\mu$ is within the $\alpha$ spin band, the system exhibits zero-energy modes that are separated from the rest of the spectrum by the bulk gap, as expected for this one-dimensional topological phase.
-In Figure~\ref{Fig.:2_modelCalc}(d), we show the count of zero-energy modes (within $10^{-8}$ numerical accuracy).
-In the whole region under consideration, there are either no zero modes, corresponding to the trivial phase, or exactly two zero models (i.e., one mode at each end of the ZGNR), thus ensuring that the zero modes are well isolated.
-This is further supported from the visualization of the wavefunction along the system in In Figure.~\ref{Fig.:2_modelCalc}(e), which localizes at the opposite ends of the ZGNR and rapidly decays into the bulk.
+The spectrum of $20$ Bogoliubov excitations closest to zero energy in a representative finite system of $1000$ unit cells is given in Fig.~\ref{Fig.:2_modelCalc}(d).
+For the most part, when $\mu$ is within the $\alpha$ spin band, the system exhibits zero-energy modes that are separated from the rest of the spectrum by the bulk gap, as expected for this one-dimensional topological phase.
+In Fig.~\ref{Fig.:2_modelCalc}(e), we show the count of zero-energy modes.
+In the whole region under consideration, there are either no zero modes, corresponding to the trivial phase, or exactly two zero modes (i.e., one mode at each end of the ZGNR), thus ensuring that the zero modes are well isolated.